UN warns of ‘unacceptable’ level of violence against aid workers

 Since October, when Hamas-led militants launched a deadly raid into Israel, triggering the war, more than 280 aid workers have been killed in Gaza, the majority of them employees of the UN agency for Palestinian refugees, according to OCHA.

-Against this backdrop, the leaders of multiple humanitarian organizations were to send a letter Monday to UN member states calling for the international community “to end attacks on civilians, protect all aid workers, and hold perpetrators to account.”
+Against this backdrop, the leaders of multiple humanitarian organizations and UN agencies sent a letter Monday to UN member states calling for the end of “an era of impunity.”

+“Attacks that kill or injure civilians, including humanitarian and health-care personnel, are devastatingly common,” said the letter, signed by groups including the World Food Programme and the International Committee of the Red Cross.

+“Yet despite widespread condemnation, serious violations of the rules of war too often go unpunished.”

 Each year the United Nations marks World Humanitarian Day on August 19, the anniversary of the 2003 attack on its Baghdad headquarters.